-The researchers of Massachusetts Amherst, led by microbiologist Dr. Derek Lovley, and postdoctoral researcher Mr. Nikhil Malvankar with their colleagues say, “We have settled the dispute between theoretical and experimental scientists by devising a combination of new experiments and better theoretical modelling.
-We have engineered wires that can be produced using renewable “green” energy resources like solar energy, carbon dioxide or plant waste; are made of non-toxic, natural proteins; and avoid harsh chemical processes typically used to create nanoelectronic materials.”
+The researchers of Massachusetts Amherst, led by microbiologist Dr. Derek Lovley, and postdoctoral researcher Mr. Nikhil Malvankar with their colleagues say, “We have settled the dispute between theoretical and experimental scientists by devising a combination of new experiments and better theoretical modeling.
+We have engineered wires that can be produced using renewable “green” energy resources like solar energy, carbon dioxide, or plant waste; they are made of non-toxic, natural proteins; and avoid harsh chemical processes typically used to create nanoelectronic materials.”

-Today the electronic devices practically touch all facets of common man’s life.
-And it has a big unending appetite for a technology that is smaller, faster, mobile and powerful.
-Scientists and electronic devices manufacturers are trying to meet this ever growing demand with the advances in nanotechnology (manipulating matter on an atomic or molecular scale).
-This discovery of nanowires is surely going to be very handy in complying the requirements electronic devices.
+Today the electronic devices practically touch all facets of the common man’s life.
+And it has a big unending appetite for a technology that is smaller, faster, mobile, and powerful.
+Scientists and electronic devices manufacturers are trying to meet this ever-growing demand with the advances in nanotechnology (a manipulating matter on an atomic or molecular scale).
+This discovery of nanowires is surely going to be very handy in complying with the requirements of electronic devices.

 Dr. Derek Lovley while explaining the research says, “In Nikhil’s experiments, we see a clear signature of the close packing of the aromatic amino acids.
 Non-conductive pili lack this.
 Also, when Nikhil acidified the pili, there was an increase in the packing of the aromatics in proportion to an increase in their conductivity.
 These results are consistent with our concept of metallic-like conductivity in the pili.
 None of the models that rejected our hypothesis were consistent with these results.”